orbas1/freelance_package_creation/freelance_package/freelance_laravel_package/README.md

    php artisan migrate
    ```

+5. (Optional) Wire the freelance module into your **search index** and **activity feed**.
+The publishable config exposes
+   `search` and `feed` blocks so you can toggle indexing, queue names, and recommendation weightings.
+Use the included
+   events in the publishable `app/` folder to listen for gig/project lifecycle changes and push them into your search or live
+   feed pipeline.

 ## Contents

 - `publishable/app`: Models, controllers, middleware, services, requests, resources, and Livewire components copied from the Taskup freelance module.